Project 5

 DFRobot DFPlayerMini Download

-Thinking about using a pin but you don’t know what it does?
-Refer to the Arduino Nano pinout diagram, or scroll further to find the full datasheet.
+Thinking about using a pin but you don't know what it does?
+Refer to the ESP32 Board pinout diagram.

 Requirements

-• You must write a program in which the Arduino board “echoes” back any small unsigned integer (0-255) sent to it over UART.
+• You must write a program in which the ESP32 board “echoes” back any byte (0-255) sent to it over UART.

-• When the user enters an integer (0-255) into the Arduino IDE Serial Monitor from their computer, the value is sent to the Arduino board.
+• When the user enters a byte value (0-255) into the Arduino IDE Serial Monitor from their computer, the value is sent to the ESP32 board.
 The board must send the same value back to the computer.

-• The Arduino will only “echo” back a value sent to it once.
+• The ESP32 will only “echo” back a value sent to it once.
 It should not resend the value multiple times.

 • The program must run in an infinite loop.